mapsedge/draggable-w-distance/README.md

 # draggable-w-distance
 It is completely incomprehensible to me that "distance" in the office jquery plugin is deprecated, but there it is - or isn't.
 For my own project, I created a draggable plugin that implements "distance", "grid," and a "stop" event.
+The dragged object is completely agnostic: it'll stop and stay wherever you put it.
+It's up to you to handle what happens after that

 Everything else - snap, containment, handle, etc - is omitted.

+The element's x:y coordinates at the end are relative to the element's position context, i.e., the closest ancestor with position: relative/absolute/fixed.

 USAGE
 ```